CB2u—Intro to U.S. Customs Brokerage: Part 2, Customs Broker Transactions, Supervision and Work Flow

 The ABI System

-The CBP's Automated Broker Interface (ABI) is the means by which customs brokers and direct-filer importers transact most of their business with CBP.
+CBP's Automated Broker Interface (ABI) is the means by which customs brokers and direct-filer importers do most of their business with CBP.
 It is important to understand the nature and capabilities of this system.

 (Estimated study time: 1 hour 25 minutes)